CreoPhon/consonant_stability_portuguese_creoles/README.md

 shorter periods of influence.

-Numerically, the manner/place category has 50% of its observations in the longest durations from the sample.
-At the same time, no manner/no place is associated with the shortest durations.
+Numerically, the manner/place category has 50% of its observations in the longest duration from the sample.
+At the same time, no manner/no place is associated with the shortest duration.

 # Word position